 You peer at your cell phone screen, wondering if anything has changed in the last five minutes aside from the time on the display.
 You scroll through the menu, maybe making a pattern with your selection cursor.
 Left, right, up, down.
 Out bottom left, enter top right.
 Out top, enter bottom.
 Slide right, slide left.

 You look across the room.
 The wall stares at you blankly.
 Taunting you with its surety.
 It’s solidity.
 It oppresses you in its immovability.

 Finally, you swing your legs out of the bed and sit quietly, your feet resting on the floor.
 You study the patterns on the rug, finding faces and shapes, monsters and fantastical creatures of every kind.
 An hour passes.
 You feel hunger in your stomach, but somehow it doesn’t stimulate the desire to eat.
 The floor looks rather comfortable.
 The rug seems soft and inviting.
 A haven from having to walk to the next room.

 So you lie down on the rug.
 Just for a moment… and then I’ll get up… then I’ll get up…

-Perhaps the first thing to do when you find yourself in this state is acknowledge it for what it is.
-Depression.
+Perhaps the first thing to do when you find yourself in this state is to acknowledge it for what it is: depression.

-Taking this step is important because it helps you realise it is not your fault.
+Taking this step is important because it helps you realize it is not your fault.
 You aren’t lazy; you are depressed.